boreendesign/nedblog_netlify/source/_posts/posts/free-printable-k12-learning-board.md

 **N**euroscience meets **ED**ucation through **NED** Learning with this free ‘print it yourself’ challenge board that will excite and engage your classroom.
-With 40 years of evidence based research behind it, the Challenge Board uses a neuro model designed to motivate students with critical thinking and collaboration.
-Its gained so much popularity with teachers we have decided to launch a Kickstarter so you can get your own pre built board but in the meantime the following instructions you can build your own.
+With 40 years of evidence based research behind it, the Challenge Board uses a neural model designed to motivate students with critical thinking and collaboration.
+Its gained so much popularity with teachers we have decided to launch a Kickstarter so you can get your own pre built board, but in the meantime with the following instructions you can build your own.

 # Here are the instructions to assemble your NED Challenge Board.